goncalossilva/LPOO2011-Ruby/basics/03_collections_symbol_control_structures.md

 !SLIDE execute

-## Arrays and Hashes
+## Arrays

-* Both store indexed collections of objects accessible through a key
+* Store indexed collections of objects accessible through an integer key
+* Can contain objects with different classes simultaneously
 <br/>
     @@@ ruby
     # array
     a = [1, "second", 3.14]
     a[2]

+!SLIDE execute

+## Hashes

+* Store indexed collections of objects accessible through a key which can be any object
+* Slightly less efficient but much more flexible
 <br/>
     @@@ ruby
     # hash